PeterSommerlad/CPPCourseAdvanced/exercises/exercise05/README.md

 *  `comparison operators`
 *  all rvalue-reference overloads (unless you want to)

-But you must implement all other members of std::vector by delegating to the corresponding member functions of your template class' data member of type std::vector.
+But you must implement all other members of `std::vector` by delegating to the corresponding member functions of your class template's data member of type std::vector.

 ## indexableSet class template (optional)